mseminatore/firth/README.md

 I like learning, and creating, programming languages.
 I created **Firth** primarily as an exercise in learning Forth.
-And also to have my own environment for experimentaiton.
+And also to have my own environment for experimentation.
 The original plan was to create my own Forth system, written in C++.
-However, along the way I decided that there were likely to be a few things about Forth that I probably wanted to change.
-Mainly small things to make the syntax a little bit easier for beginners, including myself.
+However, along the way I realized that there were some things about Forth that I probably wanted to change.
+Mainly small things to modernize the syntax to make it a little bit easier for beginners.
+That said, Firth is largely Forth compatible.

 > If you are already familiar with Forth you may find the idea of creating a
 > new Forth-like language to be strange.
 After all, a key feature of Forth